carltheperson/advanced-js-objects/chapters/chapter-6.md

 >💡 An arrow function called on its own or an on object will have the same `this`.
 >

 Arrow functions don’t have their own `this` binding.
 Instead, the `this` inside arrow functions is based on the scope they are defined within.

-If the arrow function is defined inside a traditional function, it will have the same `this` as the traditional function.
+If an arrow function is defined inside a traditional function, it will have the same `this` as the traditional function.
 If it’s not defined inside a traditional function, its `this` will be the `this` of the global scope.

 It’s important to remember that the `this` is based on where the arrow function is *defined* not where it’s called.
 This turns out to be a useful feature when it comes to callbacks.
 Callbacks are functions that you supply to other functions as arguments.
 Doing this with traditional functions means you often loose control of `this`.
 That’s because you usually don’t control *how* the callback is called.
 Luckily, arrow functions don’t care how they’re called, only where they’re defined.